-Quick links to models mentioned on this page:
+Quick links to the Celestion alnico models mentioned on this page:

 Generally speaking, the alnico magnet speakers are less aggressive sounding in comparison to the ceramic magnet speakers (aka “greenbacks”).
 They are very responsive speakers with detailed treble, and are famous for their clean ‘chime’ or ‘jangle’ and smoother overdriven tones.
 Think early 60’s guitar bands like ‘The Who’, ‘The Beatles’, and ‘The Shadows’.

 The B025 & B024 probably first appeared in the late 1940’s.
 They are not strictly speaking guitar speakers and were originally designed for use in audio equipment.
 However, they were used in some 1950’s guitar amplifiers.

 They were advertised as 12 watt speakers, and are known to have struggled with a cranked Vox AC15 amplifier.
 So they should definitely be treated with care!